Dan1el42/Talks/2016/09_Get-PSUGUK_VSCode_PowerShell/README.md

 ## Welcome and Introduction

+Lightweight code/text editor in between Notepad and full-featured IDEs.

+Based on the Electron framework like Atom, Slack but not a fork of Atom.
+Actually based on the Visual Studio Online editor (Monaco)

 ## UI Overview / Basic navigation

+Most features are not exposed through the menus.
+They are accessed via the command palette or keyboard shortcuts.

+1. View Bar
+1. Side bar
+1. Editor Groups
+1. Panel
+1. Status Bar

 | Feature | Shortcut (Windows)| Shortcut (Mac) |
 | --- | --- | --- |